project-chip/connectedhomeip/docs/guides/simulated_device_linux.md

     ```javascript
     const tests = ["Test_TC_DM_1_3_Simulated"];
     ```
-7. Then, the code will beed to generated using ZAP.
+7. Then, the code will be generated using ZAP.
 Follow [Gen Script](#generating-and-building-the-default-simulated-app-with-script) to do so.
 8. When submitting code for review, create 2 commits.
 One for YAML changes and